 Under the Commission's Proposal, the FTT could apply in certain circumstances to persons both within and outside of the Participating Member States.
 Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution and at least one party is established in a Participating Member State.
-A financial institution might be, or be deemed to be, "established" in a Participating Member State in a broad range of circumstances, including: (a) by transacting with a person established in a Participating Member State or (b) where the financial instrument that is subject to the dealings is issued in a Participating Member State.

-Joint statements issued by Participating Member States indicate an intention to implement the FTT by January 1, 2016; however, the FTT proposal remains subject to negotiation among the Participating Member States and thus the scope of any such tax is uncertain.
+A financial institution might be, or be deemed to be, "established" in a Participating Member State in a broad range of circumstances, including: (a) by transacting with a person established in a Participating Member State or (b) where the financial instrument that is subject to the dealings is issued in a Participating Member State; however, the FTT proposal remains subject to negotiation among the Participating Member States.
+It may therefore be altered prior to any implementation, the timing of which remains unclear as of the date of this Base Prospectus.
 Additional EU Member States might decide to participate.
-Prospective holders of the Notes are advised to seek their own professional advice in relation to the FTT and its potential impact on the Notes.
+Prospective investors in the Notes are advised to seek their own professional advice in relation to the FTT and its potential impact on the Notes.